 Innovation and investment by the mobile industry continue to have an enormous impact on the lives of billions of people around the world.
 Mobile doesn’t just deliver connectivity, it empowers people through an ever-growing range of mobile-enabled services.

-Currently there are five billion unique mobile subscribers globally, which means that more than two-thirds of the global population is now connected to a mobile service.
-By the end of the decade, almost three-quarters of the global population will have a mobile subscription, with around one billion new subscribers added over this period.
+Currently there are over five billion unique mobile subscribers globally, which means that more than two-thirds of the global population is now connected to a mobile service.
+By the end of the decade, almost three-quarters of the global population will have a mobile subscription, with around one billion subscribers added over this period.